-AMCON Takes Over Wokson International Over N5bn Debt - Nigeria Today
+AMCON takes over Wokson International over N5bn debt - Nigeria Today

-The court also directed the Inspector-General of Police and the Commissioner of Police, Delta State Police Command, to assist and protect the bailiffs of the Federal High Court and the AMCON-appointed receiver, Ohuoba.
+The Court also directed the Inspector-General of Police and the Commissioner of Police, Delta State Police Command to assist and protect the Bailiffs of the Federal High Court and the Receiver, Mr. Robert Ohuoba (appointed by AMCON).

-The Head, Corporate Communications, AMCON, Jude Nwauzor, said, “We saw it coming because the said debt is long overdue.
-I want you to understand that before we get to this stage with any of our obligors, we must have patiently tried to resolve the matter without going to court.
+According to Jude Nwauzor, Head, Corporate Communications, AMCON said, “We saw it coming because the said debt is long overdue.
+I want you to understand that before we get to this stage with any of our obligors; we must have patiently tried to resolve the matter without going to court.
 Anytime we end up taking over assets such as in the case of Wokson, it means all efforts by AMCON to get the obligor to amicably repay the indebtedness have proved abortive.

-“When we had exhausted all avenues of peaceful resolution, there was no other option available to the corporation than to commence enforcement action against Chief Oki, the promoter of Wokson International Limited, as mandated by the court and as provided under Sections 49-52 of the AMCON Act.”
+If you have exhausted all avenues of peaceful resolution, there is no other option available to the Corporation than to commence enforcement action against Chief Oki the promoter of Wokson International Limited as ordered mandated by the Court and as provided under Section 49-52 of the AMCON Act.”

-The post AMCON Takes Over Wokson International Over N5bn Debt appeared first on 360Nobs.com.
+The post AMCON takes over Wokson International over N5bn debt appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share